basteyy/js-password-generator/README.md

 ## Overview

 **Password Generator** is a simple JavaScript library that allows you to generate secure passwords based on customizable settings.
 It provides flexibility in generating passwords with options for length, character types (lowercase, uppercase, numbers, special characters), and exclusion criteria.
 By default, the generated password is displayed for 5 seconds and then hidden, and it is also selected by default.
-The library is released under the CC Zero license and was authored by Sebastian Eiweleit.
+The library is released under the CC Zero license.

 ## Installation